Symmetry-Aware Transformer-based Mirror Detection: Related Work

 \subsection{Mirror Detection}

 The mirror detection task aims to identify the mirror regions of the given input image.
-To tackle this problem, Yang \emph{et al.}~\cite{yang2019my} proposed the first mirror detection network called MirrorNet, which focuses on modeling the contrasted features between the contexts inside and outside mirrors, but may fail when contrasts are too subtle to detect.
-Lin \emph{et al.}~\cite{lin2020progressive} suggested a progressive mirror detection network (PMDNet).
-They designed a relational contextual contrasted local module to extract relational features, and an edge detection and fusion module to refine prediction with boundary detection.
-They also introduced similarity between mirror and non-mirror regions to this task, while we argue that similarity is too general and not specified for modeling the relationship between mirror and non-mirror regions.
-Recently, Mei \emph{et al.}~\cite{mei2021depth} introduced depth estimates to mirror detection.
-They proposed a dual-path mirror detection network PDNet, which integrates information from both image features and depth features.
-We find out that PDNet also has its limitations, as RGB-D methods can be misled by depth information, wrongly judging regions with significant depth changes as mirror boundaries.
-Different from existing works, we aim to utilize loose symmetry relationships between real-world objects and corresponding mirror regions to enhance the overall detection ability.
+To tackle this problem, several methods attempt to model specific relations between mirror and non-mirror regions. \citeauthor{yang2019my} proposed the first mirror detection network called MirrorNet, which focuses on perceiving the contrasting features between the contexts inside and outside mirrors. \citeauthor{lin2020progressive} suggested a progressive mirror detection network PMDNet, designing a relational contextual contrasted local module to extract similarity features. \citeauthor{guan2022learning} proposed to learn semantic association in mirror scenes, which may imply the existence of mirrors.
+However, those methods can hardly adapt to general mirror detection cases as the relations they match are either too simple or too strict.
+Recent methods take mirror properties into account. \citeauthor{mei2021depth} introduced depth information to mirror detection as the depth value in mirror regions is irregular.
+In contrast, the depth input is unreliable, and the method can be easily misled by depth. \citeauthor{tan2022mirror} proposed a dense visual chirality discriminator to judge the possible mirror existence, while the improvement is limited since chirality information tends to be subtle when mirror contents are clean.
+The leverage of mirror properties in these methods mainly depends on the semantics of mirror regions, dismissing the interaction with non-mirror regions.
+Unlike existing works, we aim to utilize loose symmetry relationships between real-world objects and corresponding mirror regions to enhance the overall detection ability.